oneapi-src/oneAPI-samples/DirectProgramming/DPC++/DenseLinearAlgebra/GaussianImageFilter/README.md

 pane.
 The project is already set up with build configurations to build either a debug build or a release build of the program.
 When a program is built, it is placed in the bin directory of this project's top folder.
-Note: The configurations expect a bin directory to be present to work.

 To build the program hit Ctrl+Shift+b and choose the type of program to build.
 The debug executable will have a '_d' appended to its name.